djagerif/comfort2mqtt/DOCS.md

 ### Option: `MQTT Broker Address` (Optional)

-The `MQTT Broker Address` is the Hostname or IP address of the MQTT Broker used by both Home Assistant and the Comfort to MQTT Add-on.
-By default the hostname is `core-mosquitto` but can be changed if required.
+The `MQTT Broker Address` is the Hostname, or IP address, of the MQTT Broker used by both Home Assistant and the Comfort to MQTT Add-on.
+By default the hostname is `core-mosquitto`.
+If another MQTT Broker is used then this needs to reflect the IP address or Hostname of that instance.

 ### Option: `MQTT Broker Username`